scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 | 3 - Dense Layer        | 148         | 10      |          | ReLU Activation                         |
 | 4 - Dense Layer        | 149         | 1       |          | No activation (needs to be linear for regression)|

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Optimizer: Adam, with starting learning rate of 0.001.

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains a dropout layer between the convolutional layers and the dense layers in order to reduce overfitting (model.py line 144).
+The model contains a dropout layer between the convolutional layers and the dense layers in order to reduce overfitting. (model.py line 144).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py lines 522-525).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually except for starting learning rate (model.py line 25).

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+### Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...